Curry & Jam is an annual event hosted by the Griffith Country Education Foundation.

 All profits go towards assisting local youth to pursue their goals

-Curry & Jam is now in it's fourth year.
+Curry & Jam is now in it's fifth year.
 Held annually at the Binya hall it is the major fundraiser for the Griffith Country Education Foundation.

 Enjoy delicious curries prepared by the Griffith Sikh Community and wines by Yarran Wines

 Live music and dancing under the stars.

 2019 features TROUSERPANTS and the Cold Cowboys

 Live music and great curries - all for a good cause!